aerospike/act/README.md

 each device is read by a single dedicated read transaction queue, no means each device is read by all read transaction queues.
 If this field is left out, the default is no.

-**num-queues**
-Total number of read transaction queued.
-If queue-per-device is set to yes, the num-queues field is ignored, since in this case the number of queues is determined by the number of devices.

 **test-duration-sec**
-Duration of each analysis slice, in seconds.
+Duration of the entire test, in seconds.
 Note that it has to be a single number, e.g. use 86400, not 60*60*24.
 The default is one day (24 hours).

 **report-interval-sec**
-Interval between metric reports, in seconds.
+Interval between generating observations, in seconds.
+This is the smallest granularity that you can analyze.
+Default is 1 sec.
+The /latency_calc/act_latency.py script aggregates these observations into slices, typically hour-long groups.

 **large-block-op-kbytes**
 Size written and read in each